ongres/stackgres/doc/content/en/03-production-installation/03-installation-via-helm/_index.md

 * `config.create`: If true create configuration CRs.
 * `config.postgresql.version`: The PostgreSQL versio to use.
+* `profiles.create`: If true creates the default profiles.
 * `cluster.create`: If true create the cluster (useful to just create configurations).
 * `cluster.instances`: The number of instances in the cluster.
 * `cluster.pgconfig`: The PostgreSQL configuration CR name.